DerBachmannRocker/docs-ce-prod/3.1.2/source/operation/faq.md

 # FAQ

+## Forcing Cache Refresh to resync everything
+There can be scenarios where you want to force an update of the cached LDAP data inside Gluu.
+Possibly when you:
+* have changed some attribute mapping and the values are still mapped to the old field
+* you deleted a user from Gluus LDAP

+**_Be careful with this!
+Every manual change to user attributes in Gluu LDAP will be overwritten by the data from your backend LDAP.
+Better make a backup/VM snapshot of your server first!_**

+To force a complete resync on the next Cache Refresh cycle, delete all snapshot files:

+`rm -f /opt/gluu-server-3.1.2/var/ox/identity/cr-snapshots/*`

 ## Logs
 When it comes to troubleshooting issues in the Gluu Server--from service hiccups to outages--your [server logs](./logs.md) are the best place to gather relevant information.